 First, let’s talk about what’s wrong with most conventional mattresses you’ll find on the market today.

 A typical mattress is made with synthetic materials and petroleum based foam for padding.
 The foam is treated with chemical flame retardants and mattresses are often covered in PVC vinyl for waterproofing.
 In addition, toxic formaldehyde is commonly found in synthetic foam, as well as in the adhesives used to make the mattress.
 Ultimately this means that your mattress is releasing toxic fumes while you sleep.

-Those off-gassing fumes, known as VOCs have been associated with a whole host of health disorders including thyroid, reproductive and behavioral problems, as well as cancer.
+Those off-gassing fumes, known as volatile organic compounds or VOCs have been associated with a whole host of health disorders including thyroid, reproductive and behavioral problems, as well as cancer.

 You’ll need to cut through the hype and the clutter to find the elements of a safe and healthy mattress that are important to you.

 Here are the top things to look for in a healthy mattress:

 - ZERO chemical flame retardants – The chemicals in fire retardants are linked to neurological damage, hormone disruption, and cancer.
 These dangerous chemicals also bioaccumulate in humans, which can lead to long-term chronic health problems.

 - Natural materials and fabrics – Look for mattresses made with certified organic materials including an organic cotton cover and organic wool as a natural fire barrier, instead of synthetic materials like polyester, polyurethane foam and vinyl.